 Any violation of these policies is considered a serious offense, and violators are subject to disciplinary actions.
 Criminal conduct is grounds for immediate action by the Administration and may result in suspension or dismissal.
 Compliance with these standards is mandatory.

-E. From the Manor College Employee Handbook in the section Drug Free Campus (policy #11):
+E. From the Manor College Employee Handbook in the section Drug Free Campus (Drug Free Campus Policy HR 0108):

 Administrative Guidelines A2: Any employee convicted of a criminal drug conviction may: